Knowing what to order when you go out to eat can be hard, so keep reading for our top dietitian-approved options for fast food for diabetes.

 - Hearty Blueberry Oatmeal

-Panera offers some great savory breakfast options with balanced amounts of fat, fiber, and protein like the:
+Panera offers some great savory breakfast options with balanced amounts of fat, fiber, and protein.

-- Avocado, Egg White, & Spinach on Sprouted Grain Bagel Flat
+- Garden Avo and Egg White on Sprouted Grain Bagel Flat

-- Chipotle Chicken, Scrambled Egg, & Avocado Wrap
+- Chipotle Chicken, Scrambled Egg, & Avocado on Ciabatta

 But, what about fast food for kids with diabetes?
 What are the best kids meal choices?

-- McDonald’s: 4pc chicken nugget meal with small french fry, apple slices, and 1% milk or water
+- 4pc chicken nugget meal with small french fry, apple slices, and 1% milk or water

-- Panera Bread: Kids roasted turkey BLT with yogurt, or Kids cream of chicken and wild rice soup with yogurt
+- Kids roasted turkey & avocado BLT with yogurt, or Kids cream of chicken and wild rice soup with yogurt

 We’ve covered almost every fast food for diabetes recommendation except one remaining restaurant that didn’t quite fit into a category.
 And it’s actually one of my favorites!

-Zoe’s Kitchen is one of my favorite fresher fast food type places, so I didn’t want to leave it out!
-These are some of my favorite balanced meals they offer: Chicken Salad & Fruit Plate, Mediterranean Chicken Plate, Protein Power Plate, Chicken Cauliflower Rice Bowl, and Harissa Salmon Pita.
-(I have a homemade version of their cauliflower rice bowl with salmon too!)
+Cava is one of my favorite fresher fast food type places, so I didn’t want to leave it out!
+These are some of my favorite balanced meals they offer:

 And for those days when you do have time to cook up an easy and tasty meal, make sure to check out my cookbook The Easy Diabetes Cookbook!